What Is Metal Stamping?

 Metal Stamping Process Alternative

 Stamping is the industrial standard the world over for producing the most parts at the lowest cost.
 However, stamping metal parts requires a considerable commitment to high volume to justify the hefty capital expense.
 If the demand for the part is sporadic or unknown then mismatching the forming process to the job can results in a wasteful and disjointed supply-chain.
 Not every project requires 10,000 pieces per year.
 When stamping doesn’t fit - consider metal spinning.

-Metal spinnings primary advantage over stamping is that it reduces cost at lower quantities.
+Metal spinnings primary advantage over the metal stamping process is that it reduces cost at lower quantities.
 Furthermore, metal spinning helps streamline the supply-chain and production process by decreasing lead times, improving quality and allows for great flexibility with order quantity.

 Metal Stamping Cost

 Stamping tools, known as hard tools, are expensive.
 Very expensive.
 For small quantity job (less than 10,000 piece) hard tool costs eclipses any possible return.
 Metal spinning offers an alternative.
 Spinning tools are low cost.
 Spinning tools are generally 10 to 20 times less expensive than stamping tools.
 Cost is an important factor, but so it time.
 In addition to being costly, stamping tools have a long lead time.
 Spinning tools and parts are ready in a few weeks – not months.
 Wenzel machines all tooling in house to drive down cost and shorten lead time.
 Contact us to learn more about the stamping process and metal stamping cost.

 Metal Stamping Machine Issues